Quickstart

 Push the Changes

-When you’re ready to publish your changes, simply push the changes to your repository.
+When you are ready to publish your changes, push the changes to your repository.

-Mintlify will automatically detect the changes, build your documentation, and deploy the updates to your site.
-You can monitor the deployment status in your GitHub repository’s commit history or the dashboard.
+Mintlify automatically detects the changes, builds your documentation, and deploys the updates to your site.
+Monitor the deployment status in your GitHub repository commit history or the dashboard.

-Once the deployment is complete, your last update will be available at <your-project-name>.mintlify.app
+After the deployment is complete, your latest update will be available at <your-project-name>.mintlify.app

 .